 Quality Assurance Principles

 Quality assurance relies on two fundamental ideals: “fit for purpose,” ensuring the product/service is suited to its primary use, and “right first time,” which rectifies any errors before they have a chance to occur.
 By adhering to the aforementioned two fundamentals, we aim to ensure that our product or service is functioning properly continuously by controlling project conditions.
-Quality assurance entails the administration of raw materials, products and components’ quality; services associated to production; in addition to overseeing, manufacturing and inspecting procedures.
+Quality assurance entails the administration of raw materials, products, and components’ quality; services associated with production; in addition to overseeing, manufacturing, and inspecting procedures.

 History of ISO and QA